-- Plan to have £1+ in your account; - Use Internet Banking, our Mobile Banking app, call us or come into a branch with a counter; - You've got easy access to your savings.
+- Plan to have £1+ in your account; - Use our app, online banking, call us or come into a branch with a counter.
+The counter service may not be available if there is an alternative option available to complete your transaction; - You've got easy access to your savings.
 It's a 'flexible ISA', so you can take money out and then pay it back in during the same tax year.
 If you miss the date, the amount you pay in will count towards your ISA savings limit for the next tax year; - You can transfer-in other ISA savings